 How to Save Money on Student Loans

 Student loans are expensive.
 On average, every $1 you borrow will cost about $2 by the time you repay the debt, given the typical mix of interest rates and repayment terms.
-So, how do you save money on your student loans?
+So how do you save money on your student loans?

 - Avoid interest capitalization.
 If interest is not paid as it accrues, the unpaid interest is capitalized by adding it to the loan balance.
 Interest capitalization typically adds about a fifth to the loan balance by the time a student graduates.
 Paying the interest as it accrues will keep the loan balance from growing because of interest capitalization.
-Avoiding interest capitalization provides a greater financial benefit with private student loans since some private student loans capitalize interest monthly.
+Avoiding interest capitalization provides a greater financial benefit with private student loans, since some capitalize interest monthly.
 Federal loans capitalize interest once when the loans enter repayment.
 Also, some private lenders provide interest rate reductions to borrowers who agree to pay the interest or a fixed amount per month during the in-school period.

 - Get cash back on your federal income tax return.
-The Student Loan Interest Deduction allows taxpayers to deduct up $2,500 in interest paid on federal and private student loans.
+The Student Loan Interest Deduction allows taxpayers to deduct up to $2,500 in interest paid on federal and private student loans.
 The student loan interest deduction is an above-the-line deduction, so you don’t have to itemize deductions to claim it.

 - Choose the repayment plan with the highest monthly payment you can afford.
-A higher monthly loan payment will cause the debt to be paid off sooner and will reduce the total interest paid over the life of the loan, saving you money.
+A higher monthly loan payment will cause the debt to be paid off sooner and reduce the total interest paid over the life of the loan, saving you money.

 - Accelerate repayment of the highest-rate loans.
 There are no prepayment penalties on federal and private student loans.
 If you make extra payments on the student loan with the highest interest rate, it will save you the most money on interest and cause all of your loans to be paid off quicker.